gruhn/typescript-sudoku/README.md

 <img alt="Venn diagram: never intersection" src="intersect_never.png" height="250px" />

-IF all sudoku constraint are satisfied, then `CheckSudokuConstraints<X1, X2, X3>` "returns" `unknown` and we get:
+IF all Sudoku constraint are satisfied, then `CheckSudokuConstraints<X1, X2, X3>` "returns" `unknown` and we get:

 ```typescript